andreivips/fullstack-crud/README.md

 ## Notes

-- MVP-like solution with basic architectural decisions and no extra libraries (like: UI, validation, storage, ORM)
+- MVP-like solution with basic architectural decisions and no extra libraries (like: UI, validation, storage)

 ## Screenshots